- More than 215 million cases of malaria occurred worldwide in 2016.

 - Healthcare professionals diagnose about 1,700 people with malaria in the U.S. annually, usually in travelers returning from endemic areas.

-- Malaria was a serious public-health treat in the U.S. until it was eliminated during the 1920s-1940s.
+- Malaria was a severe public health threat in the U.S. until disease-control programs eliminated it during the 1920s-1940s.
 Much of the early work done by the CDC focused on controlling and eliminating malaria in the U.S.

 What is malaria?

 Malaria is a serious, life-threatening, and sometimes fatal, disease spread by mosquitoes and caused by a parasite.
 Malaria was a significant health risk in the U.S. until multiple disease-control programs in the late 1940s eliminated it.
 The illness presents with flu-like symptoms that include high fever and chills.

 There are three necessary aspects to the malaria life cycle:

 - The Anopheles mosquito carries the parasite and is where the parasite starts its life cycle.